Mastercard/p11perftest/README.md

 ## Creating graphs
 Using the spreadsheet produced at previous step, graphs can be created using `gengraph.py` from the `scripts` directory.
 Just provide the spreadhseet as argument, and graphs will be created automatically.
 There are two possibilities for the graphs that are generated:
   1. The effect of number of threads on latency and throughput, for fixed vector sizes (this is the default).
+Usage: `gengraphs.py FILE` or optionally `gengraphs.py FILE threads`.
   2. The effect of vector size on latency and throughput, for fixed numbers of threads.
+Usage `gengraphs.py FILE size [--reglines]`, where the optional switch --reglines will draw lines of best fit for latency and throughput.

 Run `python gengraphs.py -h` for usage.